 You only have the right to receive an annual payment of income from that trust.
-Well, in that circumstance even though you put the asset in the trust, you’re still getting income from the trust, a creditor can basically get whatever you can get and since you can only get the income from the trust but not the actual asset put in the trust then the creditor theoretically may be able to touch the income as it’s distributed to you but they can’t get the actual asset in the trust because you can’t own either.
-It’s kind of a partially self-settled trust and they can really only get the part that comes back to you which the income only.
+Well, in that circumstance even though you put the asset in the trust, you’re still getting income from the trust.
+A creditor can basically get whatever you can get, and since you can only get the income from the trust but not the actual asset put in the trust, then the creditor theoretically may be able to touch the income as it’s distributed to you, but they can’t get the actual asset in the trust because you can’t own either.
+It’s kind of a partially self-settled trust, and they can really only get the part that comes back to you which is the income only.

 A couple of things you want to be aware of.
-First of all, if you don’t live in a State that allows these DAPTs, a judge is likely to disregard the protection and just say well we’re not going to apply Delaware trust law, we’re going to apply the trust law in our State because that’s where the case is taking place and guess what we don’t recognize those DAPT statutes so we’re just going to use our local law which allows us to get the assets inside those – of that trust and if your assets happen to be located in a State that is not a DAPT State, they’ll probably just going to grab the assets.
+First of all, if you don’t live in a State that allows these DAPTs, a judge is likely to disregard the protection and just say well we’re not going to apply Delaware trust law.
+We’re going to apply the trust law in our State because that’s where the case is taking place, and guess what, we don’t recognize those DAPT statutes.
+We’re just going to use our local law which allows us to get the assets inside those – of that trust, and if your assets happen to be located in a State that is not a DAPT State, they’ll probably just going to grab the assets.
 There’s nothing to prevent them from doing that.

 So, if you’re going to get a Domestic Asset Protection Trust, I would recommend that the trustee lives in a DAPT State.
 You live in those States and then the assets are in a DAPT State.
 Otherwise, it’s probably not going to work.
 Furthermore, these States that allow Domestic Asset Protection Trust, depending on the State, they pretty much tell you it’s not going to work for between two and four years.

-For example, Utah where I live they have a DAPT statute and they say well you put the asset in this Domestic Asset Protection Trust, you know, asset protection the first four years.
-Only after it’s been there in four years already and if a creditor comes along after that, you get asset protection but furthermore, you have to pay a professional trust company for these DAPTs to work and that’s pretty much in every State I’m aware of that allows these types of trusts.
+For example, Utah where I live, they have a DAPT statute.
+They say, well you put the asset in this Domestic Asset Protection Trust, you know, asset protection the first four years.
+Only after it’s been there in four years already, and if a creditor comes along after that, you get asset protection.
+Furthermore, you have to pay a professional trust company for these DAPTs to work and that’s pretty much in every State I’m aware of that allows these types of trusts.

 The minimum fee for that is usually $1500 a year so for my – if I was in Utah or maybe I was in Delaware, I have to wait four years and pay a trustee $1500 a year and I’m not even getting any protection in those years.

 Also, if I declare bankruptcy, if the trust isn’t at least 10 years old, I get no protection in bankruptcy.
 So, there’s a lot of holes with these domestic asset protection trusts.
-You can put your LLC interest in there and, you know, if you live in a State with this DAPT legislation, a good chance it might work after four years or two years or whatever the grace period they have before the asset protection kicks in but you have to pay a professional trustee.
+You can put your limited liability company (LLC) interest in there and, you know, if you live in a State with this DAPT legislation, a good chance it might work after four years or two years or whatever the grace period they have before the asset protection kicks in, but you have to pay a professional trustee.

-With that said, I’ve kind of introduced you to some of the advanced tactics that very few planners know how to use that will make it so that a creditor has absolutely no recourse against any of your investments or business assets because not only is it protected by the LLC but you don’t even own the LLC anymore and they have no way to get anything inside that trust if you do it right and that’s how you enforce your charging order protection.
+With that said, I’ve kind of introduced you to some of the advanced tactics that very few planners know how to use that will make it so that a creditor has absolutely no recourse against any of your investments or business assets; because not only is it protected by the LLC, but you don’t even own the limited liability company (LLC) anymore.
+They have no way to get anything inside that trust if you do it right and that’s how you enforce your charging order protection.

 I hope you found this information useful.
 Thanks for your time.